Review:THE BASEMENT (2018)

-Having caught a few reviews of Brian M. Conley and Nathan Ives’ film THE BASEMENT I was quite aware that it had a major twist at the end.
+Having caught a few reviews of Brian M. Conley and Nathan Ives’ film THE BASEMENT, I was quite aware that it had a major twist at the end.
 One that caught plenty of reviewers by surprise.
-Much like THE SIXTH SENSE which like THE BASEMENT has Mischa Barton in the cast.
-Also like that film, I can’t believe everyone didn’t see it coming a mile away.
+Much like THE SIXTH SENSE, which also has Mischa Barton in the cast.
+Also, like that film, I can’t believe everyone didn’t see it coming a mile away.

 Coming back to the film’s twist for a moment.
 I found it pretty obvious given a couple of plot points in the first act, but that might be a sign I watch too many of these films.
 Guessing it won’t ruin the film beyond spoiling what would be an “Oh shit!” minute at the end.
 I’m just surprised more people didn’t see it coming.

 THE BASEMENT gets a 10-market theatrical and digital release on September 15 from Uncork’d Entertainment.